 Data from the 1991 Census of Population, Households and Dwellings in the Republic of Croatia were used as a sample frame in the period from 1996 to 1999.
-In this period, the parts of Croatian territory with still ongoing war operations at the time when survey was prepared could not be included in the sample frame.
+In this period, the parts of Croatian territory with still ongoing war operations at the time when the survey was prepared could not be included in the sample frame.

-The database of the Croatian Electrical Utility containing data on households spread on the whole Croatian territory was used as a sample frame for 2000 and 2001.
+The database of the Croatian Electrical Utility containing data on all households on the territory of the Republic of Croatia, was used as a sample frame for 2000 and 2001.
 Hence, for the first time since 2000, the sample and the Labour Force Survey results have related to the whole of the Republic of Croatia.